tkn132/UKBB-non-migraine-dataset/README.md

 | G448	| G44.8 Other specified headache syndromes |
 | R51	  | R51 Headache

-The UK Biobank data fields that use the ICD10 codes are as follows.
+The UK Biobank data fields that use the ICD10 codes are as below.
 You can click on the data-fields to learn more.

 | Data-Field | Description |
 | ---------- | ----------- |